 Alfuzosin (Uroxatral) is an alpha-blocker drug prescribed for the treatment of benign prostatic hypertrophy.
-Side effects, drug interactions, and warnings and precautions should be reviewed prior to taking this medication.
+Side effects, drug interactions, warnings, and pregnancy safety information should be reviewed prior to taking this medication.

 In This Article